Tax Deductions for Therapists and Private Practitioners

 SimplePractice’s practice management system is an all-in-one solution that makes running a private practice easy for clinicians.
 Private practitioners can use SimplePractice to streamline all booking, billing, and EHR functions.

-Thankfully, the cost of SimplePractice EHR software is fully tax deductible.
+Thankfully, the cost of SimplePractice EHR software for therapists is fully tax deductible.

 You may enter the SimplePractice EHR as 27a “Other Expenses” on form 1040 Schedule C. Then, in Part V, under “Other Expenses,” create your own description and enter the amount and total on line 48.